ethan-nelson/osm_hall_monitor/README.md

 OpenStreetMap Hall Monitor
 ==========================

-This module is a passive changeset monitoring tool for use with OpenStreetMap.
-It's still under construction as I am moving from v0 (a beta site that was mixed with other tools) to v1 (a standalone data processor).

-Features that will eventually be available to look for:

-* ~~Large numbers of edits in a changeset, or a large proportion of modifications/deletions (with the option to use a whitelist)~~ (mostly)
-* Edits that range across long distances
-* Edits to certain tags
-* ~~Edits by watched users~~
-* ~~Edits to watched objects~~
-* Edits with certain keywords
-* Edits in a certain area
-* Objects that have a very similar structure of a list of objects commonly drawn for vandalism (you know what we're talking about)
-* Notification of edits matching the above criteria
-* Other ideas
+This module is a monitoring tool for use with OpenStreetMap.
+With OSM Hall Monitor, you can track edits made by specified users, made to specified objects, or made with certain tags.
+You can also enable notifications to receive emails when any of the flagged people or items are edited.
+Basic functionality for suspicious changeset monitoring is also included.

 Requirements
 ------------